jshook/simple-startup/README.md

 - /tmp/foodemo/.startup/workbook

 Alternately, the startup script itself may be in the .startup directory, if your wish is to move it out of the way of casual users.
+However, it is an explicit error to have both
+$PROJDIR/startup and $PROJDIR/.startup/startup.

 The current working directory will be set to the parent directory of the .startup component scripts directory before it is executed.